Evaluation is evaluation, if you know how to conduct an evaluation you just need to apply that knowledge to other circumstances.

 With respect to methods of inquiry, an evaluation issue having to do with a factual or descriptive question will require the design of a comparison and supporting measurements as the approach for providing an answer to the evaluation question.
 Conversely, a strategic or normative issue that requires a judgment to be made will usually require an evaluation comparison comprising evidence required or anticipated, and lines of inquires for delivering the best evidence to support decision-making on the identified questions.
 In all cases, a combination of evaluation approaches and methods are often required in order to ensure accuracy, and to validate the strength of evidence.

 It would appear; therefore, that evaluation is “not” evaluation after all.
-By now it should be evident that your choice of , , and , for example.
-It is good to know the different evaluation methods that may be used, and that are appropriate for providing useful information that can be used to effectively inform policy or program decision-making.will play a major role in influencing the chosen evaluation design, data collection and analysis techniques.
-It is, therefore, important to note that different kinds of evaluation methods lend themselves to different kinds of data analysis and statistical testing, those are factors that will have implications for
+By now it should be evident that your choice of evaluation approach will play a major role in influencing the chosen evaluation design, data collection and analysis techniques.
+It is, therefore, important to note that different kinds of evaluation methods lend themselves to different kinds of data analysis and statistical testing, those are factors that will have implications for internal validity, reliability, and precision, for example.
+It is good to know the different evaluation methods that may be used, and that are appropriate for providing useful information that can be used to effectively inform policy or program decision-making.

 There are three broad categories of evaluation design and several methodologies relevant to each: experimental designs, quasi-experimental designs and implicit experimental designs.
-Randomized or experimental designs are considered to be the most rigorous and preferred methods, and are often referred to as the; quasi-experimental designs, and non-experimental designs.
+Randomized or experimental designs are considered to be the most rigorous and preferred methods, and are often referred to as the gold standard; quasi-experimental designs, and non-experimental designs.

 If viewed from the perspective of a tool for passing a judgment on the worth or importance of: a program, product, project, policy or action then it is reasonable to say that evaluations are one and the same ━ evaluation is therefore evaluation.
 On the other hand when it comes to designing and conducting an evaluation it must be remembered and the task should be approached with the knowledge that evaluations differ significantly.
 How and why they differ is based on their purpose; the life stage of the intervention; the issue of the evaluation; environmental factors including data quality and budget; stakeholder understanding of and stake in the evaluation, and the scope of impact that the decision to be made based on the findings of the evaluation will have.